Tech Schools and Community Colleges

 As MCC has grown as an organization, so has its commitment to encouraging students to pursue careers in concrete related fields and to enhance the level of professionalism and industry engagement of those students.

-A $1,500 scholarship will be awarded on an annual basis to community college / technical institution students.
-In addition, MCC will provide a complimentary one year MCC student membership and complimentary registration for all continuing education opportunities to the scholarship winner.
+Two $1,500 scholarships will be awarded on an annual basis to community college / technical institution students.
+In addition, MCC will provide a complimentary one year MCC student membership and complimentary registration for all MCC continuing education opportunities to the scholarship winner for one year.

 Student’s home address must be in Minnesota OR student must be currently enrolled in a postsecondary Minnesota school (Community College or Vocational/Technical Institution).